 Lunch Periods: Each student will be assigned to eat one of the three lunch periods.
 When the bell rings for lunch, students are expected to go directly to the Panther Cafe area and remain in that area until dismissal.
-Food and drinks are not permitted to be taken from the cafe.
+Food and drinks are not permitted outside of the cafe.